-* the number type selection: ordinal / decimal / cheque / money / highest multiplier.
+* the number type selection: ordinal / decimal / cheque / money / highest magnitude.

-* the number of significant digits or order of precision.
+* the number of significant digits or order of magnitude.

 * upper / lower / title / sentence case.

 * the use of a comma between magnitude groups.

 * the use of a hyphen between tens and ones.

 * the use of 'and' before the tens/ones (required in British and Commonwealth English).